gdmcdonald/R-tricks/README.md

 # readAllFilesInFolder

-Reads all sheets in all xlsx files in a given directory.
+Reads in all sheets in all .xlsx files in a given directory, into a list of dataframes, each dataframe named like "<Sheet>-<File>.xlsx"
 Usage:
 ```
 readAllFilesInFolder("/path/to/folder/")